nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a012.md

 ## Description
 As a Referring Clinician (/Administrator)
-I want to associate files I have uploaded to a referral
+I want to maintain and associate referral clinical information files (this endpoint could be used to delete files only)
 So that I can create the referral letter

 ## Resource URL